dimitri/pgcopydb/docs/resume.rst

 Bypassing consistency issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using the ``--resume --not-consistent`` options then there is no restriction around snapsht re-use when trying to resume interrupted operations.
+When the ``--resume --not-consistent`` options were used, then there is no restrictions around snapshot re-use when trying to resume interrupted operations.

 Consistent copy of the data